School of Liberal Arts

 Course Credit, Exams, Prospectus and Dissertation

-Students undertaking work for the degree of Doctor of Philosophy should understand that this degree is awarded not for an accumulation of course credits only, but for superior attainment and accomplishment.
+Students undertaking work for the degree of Doctor of Philosophy should understand that this degree is awarded not for an accumulation of course credits only, but for superior attainment and accomplishment in their discipline.
 Ordinarily the student is expected to finish the course requirements in two full years of graduate study.
 The student must demonstrate in independent study and research, as evidenced in the dissertation, the ability to carry out an original investigation in the chosen field.
-A minimum of one year full-time study in residence at Tulane University is required.
+A minimum of one year full-time study in residence at Tulane University is required but most departments require students remain in-residence, on campus for more than one year.
+Individual department residency requirements are listed in the department handbook.

 Course Requirements